annotation/stam/README.md

                 ?div HasData(Equals(key: "class", value: "chapter"))
 ```

-Here we have something that translates to a `AnnotationQuery` with eight constraints and that uses four `AnnotationSet`s, one of which is
+Here we have something that translates to a `AnnotationQuery` with eight constraints and that uses four `AnnotationSelectionSet`s, one of which is
 returned as result (Implementations *MUST* also allow for multiple sets to be
 returned, but this is fairly trivial).
 The order of the constraints in the
 `AnnotationQuery` *MUST NOT* not matter.
 It is up to the implementation to determine in
 what order the sets can be filled.
 To this end, implementations *SHOULD*
 compute and evaluate a dependency graph internally.
 Queries with circular
 dependencies *MUST BE* rejected by the implementation.
 Moreover,
-when evaluating constraints for one particular `AnnotationSet`, implementations
+when evaluating constraints for one particular `AnnotationSelectionSet`, implementations
 *SHOULD* prioritize indexed constraints (i.e. constraints that reference a
 `DataKey` that is indexed) over non-indexed constraints.
 The indices will
 furthermore convey information on how prevalent a certain `DataKey` is, in